Devgaze/form-2-json/README.md

 form-2-json
 ===========

-Reads the form and creates beautiful JSON object
+Reads the form and creates a beautiful JSON object.